 That reminds me — have you tried the paleo tortillas in my book, The Big Book of Paleo Slow Cooking?
 DOOO IT.
 Seriously, they’re good.
 Not glorified crepes.
 And they have a chewy bite to them.
 They’re fabulous.

 I also happened to have a couple Mexican-inspired recipes to share with you this week — these Chile-Lime Fish Taco Bowls and some crazy-good Grilled Pineapple & Jalapeno Salsa.

-Now that I’ve experienced a tortilla filled with cheap fish sticks covered in crappy tartar sauce, I think I’ll order a burger next time. *facepalm*
+Now that I’ve experienced a crappy tortilla filled with cheap fish sticks covered in regular tartar sauce, I think I’ll order a burger next time. *facepalm*

 (That may have been one of the biggest regrets of all of my restaurant experiences.
 And the most embarrassing.)